WHAT PANS DO PROFESSIONAL CHEFS USE? The equipment chefs use in the professional cooking world endures extensive wear and tear.

 One drawback of carbon steel pans is that the iron in the alloy can react with acidic ingredients.

-Therefore, it is important not to leave acidic foods in these pans too long to prevent negative reactions.
+Therefore, it is essential not to leave acidic foods in these pans too long to prevent adverse reactions.

-Aluminum is popular in professional kitchens due to its lightweight nature and high durability.
+Aluminum is famous in professional kitchens for its lightweight nature and high durability.

 This metal is widely utilized because it distributes heat evenly and thoroughly, making it an ideal option for cooking various dishes.